Jorge Soler Player Props: Marlins vs. Mariners

-On Tuesday, Jorge Soler (.436 on-base percentage in past 10 games, 90 points above season-long percentage) and the Miami Marlins face the Seattle Mariners, whose starting pitcher will be George Kirby.
-First pitch is at 9:40 PM ET.
+The Miami Marlins, including Jorge Soler (.436 on-base percentage in past 10 games, 88 points above season-long percentage), battle starting pitcher Luis Castillo and the Seattle Mariners at T-Mobile Park, Wednesday at 9:40 PM ET.

-In his last game he had a hitless showing (0-for-2) against the Mariners.
+In his previous appearance, he went 1-for-3 with an RBI against the Mariners.

 Jorge Soler Game Info & Props vs. the Mariners